How to Undo Deleted Files on Windows?

 Method 1: Undelete Files Using Ctrl + Z Keys

 One of the most powerful keyboard shortcuts is undoing an action.
-That is, recovering accidentally deleted files or photos by pressing the Ctrl & Z buttons simultaneously.
-As per statistics, very few PC users make use of it to undo deletion, and there are a few percent who are not even aware of it.
+That is, recovering accidentally deleted files or photos by pressing the Ctrl and Z buttons simultaneously.
+However, according to statistics, very few PC users use this shortcut to undo deletion, and a few percent are not even aware of it.

 One of the most commonly asked questions is, “How do I recover something I accidentally deleted?”.
 The simplest way to undelete something is using the ‘Ctrl+Z’ option.